Arky Vaughan: Remaining Pirates career

 Over the next six seasons, Vaughan continued to be one of the best-hitting shortstops in the game, batting over .300 in every season, and regularly being at or near the top of the league in most offensive categories.
+By the time Vaughan reached the age of 25, he had accumulated 1,057 hits, the 18th highest total for a 25-year-old in MLB history.
 He also continued to improve defensively, as he led the league in total chances in 1938–39 while finishing in the top three in fielding percentage four times.
 He again finished third in the MVP voting in 1938, when the Pirates finished second and had their best record during his tenure with the team.

 In 1940, Vaughan was appointed team captain by new manager Frankie Frisch.
 Although he led the league in runs scored and triples again, he slumped to a career-low .300 batting average.
 This prompted Frisch to replace Vaughan as starting shortstop with Alf Anderson to start the 1941 season.
 However, Anderson didn't hit, and Vaughan was quickly back in the starting lineup.
 In the 1941 All-Star Game, Vaughan hit two home runs, but was upstaged by a ninth-inning, three-run homer by American Leaguer Ted Williams.
 Vaughan finished the year batting .316 in 106 games.
 That would be his last year with the Pirates who wouldn't see a star as bright as Vaughan for almost two decades.
 The fans were outraged at his trade to Brooklyn and his mysterious death years later helped coin the phrase "The Ghost of Arky" when times got tough.